 For those that count their engine size in CCs and crave the rush of wind on your face, consider these motorcycle-touring routes in Colorado, where nothing separates you from the outdoors.
-These 10 scenic rides are favorites with motorcyclists.
-For more, view the quick guide to Colorado's Scenic and Historic Byways.
+These 10 scenic rides are favorites with motorcyclists and almost all of them are scenic and historic byways.

 1. Mount Evans Scenic and Historic Byway